Senpaiyaa/Point-Of-Sale/README.md

 ### Prerequisites

-To use this application it is recommended to install XAMPP or any web server to your liking.
+To use this application it is recommended to install XAMPP or any web server solution stack packages to your liking [XAMPP](https://www.apachefriends.org/index.html)

-[XAMPP](https://www.apachefriends.org/index.html)

 ## Deployment